aklump/live_dev_porter/documentation/source/README.md

 ## Quick Start

-- Install in your repository root using `cloudy pm-install aklump/live_dev_porter`
+- Install using `composer require aklump/live-dev-porter`
+- Now initialize your project `./vendor/bin/ldp init`
+- And update the configuration `./vendor/bin/ldp config`
 - Open _.live_dev_porter/config.yml_ and modify as needed.
 - Open _.live_dev_porter/config.local.yml_ and ...; be sure to ignore this file in SCM.
 - Try it out with `./bin/live_dev_porter SOME_COMMAND`